 - Aesthetic Flexibility: Available in various styles like board and batten, shingles, and clapboard.

-Disadvantages of Wood Siding
+Disadvantages Of Wood Siding

 - Maintenance: Wood requires regular treatments to protect against pests and decay.